 Endowment and GOA returns liquidated from investments and made available for operations over the course of the fiscal year are distributed to University department and program budgets to spend, subject to donor restrictions where applicable.

 While the University has no intention of doing so, there are additional investments held by the University and the endowment that could be liquidated in the event of an unexpected disruption.
-While a portion of the endowment is subject to donor restrictions, there is \$7.1 billion in endowment funds without donor restrictions and \$3.7 billion of General Operating Account investments (GOA) that could be accessed with the approval of the Corporation and subject to the redemption provisions described in Note 3.
+While a portion of the endowment is subject to donor restrictions, there is \$9.4 billion and \$7.4 billion in endowment funds without donor restrictions at June 30, 2021 and 2020, respectively and \$4.8 billion and \$3.5 billion of General Operating Account investments (GOA) at June 30, 2021 and 2020, respectively, that could be accessed with the approval of the Corporation and subject to the redemption provisions described in Note 3.